IntelliTect-Samples/EWU-CSCD379-2024-Spring/Assignment5.md

 ## Features

 ### Create an editor for the available words ❌✅
-  - Create a page named "WordEditor" that allows words to be edited ❌✅
+  - Create a page named "WordEditor" that allows words to be edited ✅
-    - Support deleting a word ❌✅
+    - Support deleting a word ✅
-    - Support adding a new word ❌✅
+    - Support adding a new word ✅
-    - Editing words is not supported ❌✅
+    - Editing words is not supported ✅
-    - Duplicate words should not be allowed ❌✅
+    - Duplicate words should not be allowed ✅
-    - Support changing the common word boolean flag ❌✅
+    - Support changing the common word boolean flag ❌✅ - only for added words so far
-    - Words should be sorted alphabetically ❌✅
+    - Words should be sorted alphabetically ✅
-  - Provide a text box for searching words AS YOU TYPE which supports searching for words starting with letters specified ❌✅
+  - Provide a text box for searching words AS YOU TYPE which supports searching for words starting with letters specified ✅
   - Provide a menu item for navigating to the WordEditor page ❌✅
-    - Anyone can look at the word list ❌✅
+    - Anyone can look at the word list ✅
-    - Word list is paginated (10-100 per page) ❌✅
+    - Word list is paginated (10-100 per page) ✅
   - Any logged in user can change the common word flag ❌✅
     - There is a login page/component/popup/etc for users to sign in ❌✅
   - Only users over 21 years of age (based on birthday) with a claim of MasterOfTheUniverse can add and remove words ❌✅